 The intention is to include untaxed income of a discretionary nature in total income.
 Non-elective pension plan and retirement plan contributions are not counted in untaxed income.
 For example, contributions to certain state public employee retirement systems, such as the IPERS (Iowa), KPERS (Kansas) and OPERS (Ohio) retirement systems, are involuntary and so should not be reported as untaxed income on the FAFSA.
 Contributions to a 401(k), 403(b) or IRA, on the other hand, are voluntary and must be reported as untaxed income on the FAFSA.
-Likewise, contributions by federal employees to the Thrift Savings Plan (TSP) are voluntary and, therefore, represent untaxed income.
+Likewise, contributions by federal employees to the Thrift Savings

+Plan (TSP) are voluntary and, therefore, represent untaxed income.
 Note that employer contributions to retirement plans, health benefits and pension plans are not counted in untaxed income.

-Note that the student's untaxed income figure includes cash support while the parents' untaxed income figure does not.
+Note that the student's untaxed income figure includes cash support, while the parents' untaxed income figure does not.
 Cash support includes money, gifts and loans, plus expenses paid by others on the student's behalf, such as food, clothing, housing, car payments or expenses, medical and dental care and college costs.
-A dependent student does not report cash support received from his or her parents, except that cash support received from a non-custodial
+A dependent student does not report cash support received from his or her parents, except that cash support received from a noncustodial parent is counted as untaxed income if it is not part of a legal child support agreement.